 - Auto-publish: Works for Instagram stories, TikTok, and Pinterest

-The free tier allows 10 posts per month per profile, which is genuinely useful for testing.
-I upgraded to Starter ($25/month when billed annually at $16.67/month) to manage an e-commerce client’s Instagram and TikTok presence.
-The 5 AI caption credits felt limiting until I realized each generation produces 3 variations, effectively giving 15 caption options monthly.
+The free tier allows 10 posts per month per profile.
+The Starter plan (around $25/mo, or about $16.67/mo billed annually) handles a typical e-commerce brand’s Instagram and TikTok presence.
+Each AI caption credit produces 3 variations, effectively giving 15 caption options monthly on the 5-credit tier.

-Real ROI calculation: An e-commerce brand posting 4x weekly across Instagram and TikTok (32 posts/month) fits comfortably in the Starter plan (30 posts/month per platform).
-The Growth plan ($30/month annually) adds 30 AI credits and approval workflows, essential for agencies.
+ROI note: A brand posting 4x/week across Instagram and TikTok (32 posts/mo) fits the Starter plan; Growth (~$30/mo annual) adds 30 AI credits and approval workflows.

 Best for Enterprise: Hootsuite vs Sprout Social